melanieclarke/asdf/docs/asdf/developer_overview.rst

 calls this method at each node in the tree to see if anything special should be done.
-One could perform conversion to predefined objects here, but instead it does the following: it sees if the node.tag attribute is handled by yaml itself (examples?) it calls that constructor which returns the type yaml converts it to.
+One could perform conversion to predefined objects here, but instead it does the following: it sees if the node.tag attribute is handled by yaml itself it calls that constructor which returns the type yaml converts it to.
 Otherwise:

  - it converts the node to the type indicated (dict, list, or scalar type) by